 - Eat whole foods

 Where possible, have foods as close to their original form as possible.
 Go easy on the refined grains.

-Include sources of medium chained triglyceride, found in cold pressed extra virgin coconut oil, which as well as cold pressed extra virgin olive, avocado, and nut oils.
+Include sources of medium chained triglycerides, found in cold pressed extra virgin coconut oil, as well as cold pressed extra virgin olive, avocado, and nut oils.

 - Eat organic where possible

 It has been suggested that pesticides added to crops may not be great for the gut bugs.